samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 Choose one or more of the following types of creatures: Celestials, Elementals, Fey, Fiends, or Undead.
 The circle affects a creature of the chosen type in the following ways:

-* The creature can’t willingly enter the Cylinder by nonmagical means.
+* The creature can't willingly enter the Cylinder by nonmagical means.
 If the creature tries to use teleportation or interplanar travel to do so, it must first succeed on a Charisma saving throw.
 * The creature has [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on attack rolls against targets within the Cylinder.
-* Targets within the Cylinder can’t be [possessed](/sources/dnd/free-rules/rules-glossary#Possession) by or gain the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) or [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition from the creature.
+* Targets within the Cylinder can't be [possessed](/sources/dnd/free-rules/rules-glossary#Possession) by or gain the [Charmed](/sources/dnd/free-rules/rules-glossary#CharmedCondition) or [Frightened](/sources/dnd/free-rules/rules-glossary#FrightenedCondition) condition from the creature.

 Each time you cast this spell, you can cause its magic to operate in the reverse direction, preventing a creature of the specified type from leaving the Cylinder and protecting targets outside it.